VPazenko/processing_HP_test_-results/README.md

 - `Summary_functions_and_code_clean_v15.py`: Module containing custom statistical functions used in the analysis (Author: M.E.F.
 Apol)
 - `module.py`: : Module containing custom functions used for data processing and visualization
 - `json_dict.json`: Auxiliary file.
 It is used for renaming columns and strict positioning.

+Unfortunately, at this time, these datasets have been provided by a private company and are not available for public download.
+Perhaps in the future, they may become publicly available if an article based on this study is published.
 - `HP_tests_final.xlsx`: Dataset used for analysis (not included in this repository)
 - `recheck_hystology.xlsx`: Dataset used for analysis (not included in this repository)